Ifeoluwami20/DSA-AMAZON-PROJECT/README.md

 ## What Was Done
 - Data Cleaning
 The raw dataset was cleaned by removing inconsistent, irrelevant columns, and empty rows.
+You can

 - Average Discount Analysis:
-I was able to identify categories with high or low discount by calculating the Calculated the average discount percentage per product category.
+I was able to identify categories with high or low discount by calculating the average discount percentage per product category.

 - Product Volume by Category:
 I summed the number of products listed under each category to understand distribution.